-Mark has been Chief Executive of The Supreme Court and the JCPC since September 2015.
+Vicky joined the court as Chief Executive of The Supreme Court and the JCPC since September 2020.

 The role involves responsibility for all the non-judicial functions of the Court and overseeing the administration of a team of approximately 50 staff and contractors supporting the work of the Justices.
 The Chief Executive is an Accounting Officer in their own right.

-Mark succeeded Jenny Rowe CB, The Supreme Court's first Chief Executive, who retired in 2015.
+Vicky succeeded Mark Ormerod, The Supreme Court's second Chief Executive, who retired in 2020.

 Director of Corporate Services